This page is mainly about Civil Courts - people suing and being sued.

 Department of Justice and Attorney General

-Lawlink NSW is the umbrella site to more than 40 law and justice agencies.
-List of Lawlink Agencies has links to each of these.
+justice NSW is the umbrella site to more than 40 law and justice agencies. has links to each of these.

-The role of the CTTT is to resolve disputes involving:
+The role of the NCAT is to resolve disputes involving:

 For information about how to contact each of these Courts and where to find their Rules, Forms and Fees, go to:

 The Local Court is limited to dealing with cases up to $60,000.
 This limit can sometimes be increased by up to 20% if the parties agree.
 Cases under $10,000 are dealt with as Small Claims.

 The District Court can deal with all motor accident cases, regardless of the amounts involved.
 It is limited to dealing with other types of cases cases up to $750,000.
 This limit can sometimes be increased by up to 50% if the parties agree.